 - Separation anxiety.
 Dogs with this disorder sometimes resort to defecating in the house or yard and eating it for reasons that are not well-understood.
-This could be because the lack of dog owners throws their bathroom routine off-balance.
+This could be because the lack of attention throws their bathroom schedule off-balance.

 - Poor diet.
 If your dog is not getting enough nutrients and calories in its food, it will seek to make up for it by eating its poop.
 Please ensure you feed a dog a well-balanced diet that meets its daily nutritional needs.

 - Extreme stress.
 Like separation anxiety, dogs constantly under stress may resort to odd behaviors outside their normal routines.
 This can sometimes happen when a dog is in a kennel or separated from its normal home.
 This could also occur from food competition with other dogs.

 - Boredom.
 Dogs need lots of attention and validation every day.
 They also need mental stimulation and exercise.
 If your dog lacks these needs, it may resort to abnormal behaviors and not even know the difference.
 Dogs are peculiar in this way and will do anything to relieve boredom.

 - Lack of discipline.
 Dogs must be disciplined to understand their place within a social hierarchy.
 Corrective action such as scolding or increased training is important to prevent your dog from engaging in mischievous behavior.

 No matter the reason, it is important to prevent your dog from eating feces.
 This horrible habit can lead to severe abdominal upset, foul breath, and nearly certain infections from various worms or other internal parasites.
 It can also severely spoil the dynamic that owners, and family members share with their dogs.